starkvilleweeklyprotests/starkvilleweeklyprotests.github.io/docs/index.markdown

 > ### "A waste of time and resources"
-\- quote from a city official
+\- Paraphrased statement from a city official regarding the weekly protests[^statement]

-Well, that's a fun statement.
+Well, that's a fun comment.
 But I think it's an opinion based on one's perspective.

 If you believe the goal of the protests is to